dladowitz/coding-for-non-coders/readme.md

 <br>

 * View all Signups
+	* Lets look at signups in the rails console first
 	* Copy the code from <a href="https://github.com/dladowitz/coding-for-non-coders/blob/master/resources/rails_app/app/views/signups/index.html.erb" target="_blank">app>views>signups>index.html.erb on GitHub</a> to the same file in your local app

 <br>